Baltic Air Policing: Mission

 Ämari and Zokniai air bases in the Baltic states.

 Within the Alliance, preserving airspace integrity is conducted as a collective task jointly and collectively using fighter aircraft for air policing.
 Air policing is a purely defensive mission.
 Since the 1970s, NATO has established a comprehensive system of air surveillance and airspace management means, as well as Quick Reaction Alert (QRA) assets for intercepts (QRA(I)) provided by its member nations.

 By means of radar sites, remote data transmission, Control and Reporting Centres (CRCs) and Combined Air Operations Centres (CAOCs) the Alliance ensures constant surveillance and control of its assigned airspace 24 hours a day and 365 days a year.
 NATO exploits these facilities to react within seconds to air traffic incidents in the Allies’ airspace.
 This structure of weapon systems, control centres and procedures is referred to as the NATO Integrated Air Defence System (NATINADS).
 NATINADS has been and remains one cornerstone of Alliance solidarity and cohesion.

-The responsible Allied Air Headquarters are at Izmir, Turkey and Ramstein, Germany.
+The responsible Allied Air Headquarters are at Izmir, Turkey, and Ramstein, Germany.
 The dividing line is the Alps.
-The Headquarters Allied Air Command Ramstein’s air area of responsibility is divided in two Air Policing Areas (APAs):
+The Headquarters Allied Air Command Ramstein’s air area of responsibility is divided into two Implementation Areas controlled each controlled by a CAOC.